BullShark/JRobo/README.md

 OR:

-From Netbean, use the Git plugin to clone this Netbeans project.
+From Netbeans, use the Git plugin to clone this Netbeans project.